Requesting Canadian WWII Service Records

 First off, what is a service file?
 A service file contains most of the information held by the Department of National Defence regarding a person’s service in the military.
 This can include attestation papers, pay records, medical records, and records showing where and when they served during the war (and after).
 From this, you will be able to determine which regiment they served in, the dates of their service, most of the places they served, etc. Unfortunately, these do not often contain any pictures although I have a file that included an identification card (quite rare in my experience).

 Service records from the First World War and Second World War are held by Library and Archives Canada in Ottawa.
 Unlike service records from the First World War, which are available to the public and are in the process of being made online, service files from the Second World War remain restricted.
 While it takes a little more work to request WWII records, it is not difficult and it is usually worth effort.
-And it is free (minus the cost of a stamp)!

 For WWII service files, there are some stipulations: